birdofpreyru/react-native-webview/README.md

 **NOTE:** _This is a customized fork of the upstream [react-native-webview](https://www.npmjs.com/package/react-native-webview) library.
-It follows latest upstream releases, and applies on top of them selected fixes and PRs faster that take ages to be merged in into the upstream._
+It follows latest upstream releases, and applies on top of them selected fixes and PRs, faster than the ages it takes to merge them into the upstream._

-To use this for remove the original `react-native-webview` dependency from your `package.json`, then install the forked package as
+To use this fork remove the original `react-native-webview` dependency from your `package.json`, then install the forked package as
 ```shell
 npm install --save @dr.pogodin/react-native-webview